 "IF THESE WALLS COULD TALK..."

-CAVA have led a collaborated with Culture Liverpool, Immersive Storylab, Liverpool Institute of Performing Arts, CineTecture and Draw and Code, to develop a ground-breaking participatory and immersive mixed reality experience.
-This brought togetherworld-leading researchers with BAFTA winning writers, a world-class performing arts organisation and immersive technology experts to create a pioneering hybrid spatial experience.
+CAVA has led a collaboration with Culture Liverpool, Immersive Storylab, Liverpool Institute of Performing Arts, CineTecture and Draw and Code, to develop a ground-breaking participatory and immersive mixed reality experience.
+This brought togetherworld-leading researchers with BAFTA winning writer Rosemary Kay, a world-class performing arts organisation and immersive technology experts to create a pioneering hybrid spatial experience.
 The project was led by Prof Richard Koeck and Peter Woodbridge.